Click photos to enlarge.

 – Frame is wider at the ankles to offer optimum grip, narrows below the seat to allow a slim riding position

-– Slim seat design uses firmer urethane foam which keeps its original shape longer for the best possible ergonomics and feel
+– Slim seat design uses firmer urethane foam that keeps its original shape longer for the best possible ergonomics and feel

 – Skid plate made of resin material offers great protection without excess weight